Money Lessons and Advice for High School Graduates

 I highly recommend reading a few books by these financial experts.

-The Richest Man in Babylon – by George S Clason – This book will teach you lessons about hard work and simple lessons in financial wisdom.
+The Richest Man in Babylon – by George S Clason – This should be required reading for every single high school graduate!
+It will teach you lessons about hard work, financial wisdom, compound interest and so much more.
 It is a book like no other, in my opinion, in that it reads more like a story than a book about financial advice.

 The Millionaire Next Door – by Thomas J Stanley – seven common traits that show up consistently in those who have accumulated wealth.
 A great read for anyone, no matter your age or financial position.